-- f) Any player who has "no showed" or is found to have entered two tournaments without approval will not have their entry fee refunded. - g) Any player entering a doubles event without a partner and has to subsequently withdraw due to not being able to find a partner before the release of the draw will be entitled to a refund of 50% of their entry fee.
+- f) Any athlete who has "no showed" or is found to have entered two tournaments without approval will not have their entry fee refunded. - g) Any athlete entering a doubles event without a partner and has to subsequently withdraw due to not being able to find a partner before the release of the draw will be entitled to a refund of 50% of their entry fee.
 Where a doubles partner can be found to replace a withdrawing partner and the remaining partner chooses not to play, no refund shall be required to be paid.

 All withdrawals must be submitted by the athlete in writing.
 Tournaments need not issue a refund if the withdrawal procedure is not followed.
-A withdrawal will be deemed 'medically supported' if provided, in writing, by the fplayer's medical (or paramedical) practitioner.
+A withdrawal will be deemed 'medically supported' if provided, in writing, by the athlete's medical (or paramedical) practitioner.
 This certificate cannot be from a family member or relative, even if that family member or relative is a medical or paramedical practitioner.

-A full refund must be issued if a tournament is cancelled (due to weather or other extenuating reasons) before the completion of an athlete's first match within that tournament with no deduction for administration fees.
+Refunds, less a \$10.00 administration fee must be issued if a tournament is cancelled (due to weather or other extenuating reasons) before the completion of an athlete's first match within that tournament.